webiny/docs.webiny.com/docs/guides/headless-nextjs-tutorial.md

 The next and final step is to publish the blog post, which will make it actually visible in the Content Delivery API.
 To do that, click on the **Publish** icon, found at the right side in the form header.

-Now that we've covered the basics of creating content models and managing content, we can move on to the Next.js part of this tutorial.
+Now that we have covered the basics of creating content models and managing content, we can move on to the Next.js part of this tutorial.

 ## Creating a new Next.js app